AlexOberhofer/SDL2-GNUBoy/README.md

 Builds: (https://github.com/AlexOberhofer/SDL2-GNUBoy/actions)
-*Note* Builds only provided for windows via mingw64 for each commit
+*Note* Builds only provided for windows via mingw64 for each commit *Note* The stability of these builds may vary

 SDL2 GNUboy pre-compiled binaries will be provided with each release.
 The source is also provided on the release page and the binaries can be built from the source or from this repository.